 All teachers—even veteran teachers—should invest in their own professional development.
 An online master’s in education, such as an MSEd or MAT, can help improve the skills of even the best educators by providing them with new or enhanced skills to engage with students at a higher level.
 When an educator possesses both subject expertise and critical instruction skills, students tend to be more engaged and ultimately perform better.

-A master’s in education helps to establish your authority in the field, enabling you to develop instructional skills in a specific area of interest.
-Whether it’s learning how to teach a particular age group or creating a niche by integrating two areas of study, graduate degrees such as an MSEd offer unique specializations to help achieve better student outcomes.
+A master’s degree in education helps to establish your authority in the field, enabling you to develop instructional skills in a specific area of interest.
+Whether it’s learning how to teach a particular age group or creating a niche by integrating two areas of study, graduate degrees offer unique specializations to help achieve better student outcomes.
 Some popular specializations include Special Education, STEM Education, Reading and Literacy, Technology, and Teacher Leadership.

 While many in the education field may not regularly think about it, the science of teaching can be applied outside the K–12 classroom.
-A master’s in education, such as an MSEd, can prepare teachers to transition into the corporate or nonprofit sectors as training and development professionals.
+A master’s degree in education can prepare teachers to transition into the corporate or nonprofit sectors as training and development professionals.

 It’s a well-known fact that advanced degrees can lead to higher incomes.
 In fact, on average, a teacher with a master's degree earns between $2,760 - $7,358 more each year than those with a bachelor's degree.1 Some school districts even offer automatic wage increases for teachers with a master’s in education.
-Whether you decide to enroll in a campus-based or online master’s in education program, holding a master’s in education can make you a top pick for promotions and other professional advancements.
+Whether you decide to enroll in a campus-based or online degree program, holding a master’s in education can make you a top pick for promotions and other professional advancements.

 Those wishing to learn more about the impact an advanced degree in education might have on your career should consider the results from an independent study, Master’s Degrees and Teacher Effectiveness